-From Microsoft’s $300,000 bounty program for those able to successfully hack its Azure public-cloud infrastructure, to the latest applications for the Internet of Things, this week Black Hat USA put its finger on the pulse of security and development in 2019.
+From Microsoft’s $300,000 bounty programme for those able to successfully hack its Azure public-cloud infrastructure, to the latest applications for the Internet of Things, this week Black Hat USA put its finger on the pulse of security and development in 2019.

 The Egress Team had an amazing experience exhibiting at and attending Black Hat, and I wanted to share four key themes we saw recurring at the show.

 From GDPR to CCPA, and the UK’s ICO to BA, compliance conversations seemed to hit every letter of the alphabet in their use of acronyms!

 Unsurprisingly, a major talking point was the UK’s Information Commissioner’s Office (ICO) intention to fine British Airways (BA) $230m for a 2018 breach of some 500,000 customers’ data, which is the biggest fine to be proposed by this regulator or any other under GDPR.
 The global security community recognizes GDPR as the turning point in the way data is regulated and the blueprint for all future laws.
 Watching how BA’s appeal against the potential penalty plays out will be an interesting process that will test the robustness of the regulator’s enhanced powers under GDPR.